 - Leadership and Investments in future are needed

 Just as for climate change, we have been ignoring scientific evidence that there was need to step up action.
 There has been a serious delay in leadership and political will.
 The economic boost to our economies should be taken as an opportunity to move towards sustainability and social justice.
 Economy should work for the people and not the other way around.

 Report: Just Transition in the international development cooperation context

-Read our new report on Just Transition!
-This It provides examples on how trade unions are engaging in just transition, how it relates to international development cooperation and provides guidance on how to move forward and strengthen the work for a just transition.
+Read our report on Just Transition!
+It provides examples on how trade unions are engaging in just transition, how it relates to international development cooperation and provides guidance on how to move forward and strengthen the work for a just transition.